-In general, the load densities in the mature urban areas of Takapuna and Henderson are relatively high.
-In contrast the load density of the northwestern rural areas of the Northern Region are relatively low.
-Generally speaking the urban network is faced with capacity issues whereas the rural network is likely to experience voltage constraints before capacity constraints occur.
+In general, the load density in the area surrounding Takapuna and Henderson is relatively high.
+In contrast the load density of the north-western areas of the Northern Region are relatively low.
+Generally speaking the urban feeders are faced with capacity issues whereas the rural feeders are likely to experience voltage constraints before capacity constraints occur.